viktorsapozhok/kubernetes-cronjob-tutorial/README.md

 ## 1. Clone the application

-The application used in this tutorial to demonstrate the deployment process is a simple Python app printing the current time to stdout.
+The application used in this tutorial to demonstrate the deployment process is a simple Python app printing message to stdout and to slack channel.

 Clone the application to your development environment.